');

 About Groton, CT

-Groton is a small community in Connecticut with a population of 9,343 residents.
-The median household income is $69,811 per year, which is near the national average.
-The median age in Groton is 38.6 years.
+Groton is a small town located in Connecticut with a population of 9,343 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $69,811 per year, which is 7% below the national median of $75,149.
+The median age of 38.6 years is close to the US median age of 38.9 years.

 How Groton Ranks in Connecticut